adonisjs/v5-docs/content/guides/auth/middleware.md

 This middleware is helpful when you want to render a public webpage, but also show the currently logged in user details somewhere in the page (maybe the header).

-To summarize, this middleware does not force the users to be logged-in, but will fetch their details if they are logged-in and provide it you through out the request lifecycle.
+To summarize, this middleware does not force the users to be logged-in, but will fetch their details if they are logged-in and provide it to you through out the request lifecycle.

 If you plan to use this middleware, then you must register it inside the list of global middleware.